 picture shows the demining group MCPA deploying in buses in

-this shows an NPA team preparing to leave for work in Angola.
+this shows a demining team preparing to leave for work in Angola.

 a very few cases, the deminers may be transported in MPVs (Mine